nickcharlton/urbanscraper/views/home.md

 }
 ```

+A 404 error will be returned if no definitions can be found (see below).

 ### Search for Definitions

 Return a list of definitions of a term. `:term` should be encoded according to